 This salad was a great option.
-It felt like a large portion for the $9 price with some unique ingredients.
+It felt like a large portion for the $9 price while offering some unique ingredients.
 The dressing had a muted flavor that allowed the other items to stand out yet blend nicely together.
-Another item I would try on a return visit.
+Another thing I would try on a return visit.

 This interior mix is a combination of pork, shrimp, and Edamame beans.
 It’s quite a nice bite.
-There was five shumai that came with the meal, and it was an easily shareable entree.
-In addition, it paired nicely with the soup & salad meal.
+Five shumai came with the meal, and it was an easily shareable entree.
+In addition, it paired nicely with the soup and salad meal.